markmu28/Quick-Tweet/README.txt

                          |    ---> gradlew.bat
                          |    ---> setting.gradle

 Note that these files need to be downloaded to be viewed.
+To run the app, download the above files and run them in a Android Studio emulator.
+Alternativly, the app is on the Google play store for download.